Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Assumptions, concept of solution, and main results

 \section{Assumptions, concept of solution, and main results}

-In this section we state the notation and assumptions, present the (entropy) solution concept we will use, and give the main results -- including uniqueness, existence, a priori estimates, and boundary trace/condition results.
+In this section we state the notation and assumptions, present the (entropy) solution concept we will use, and give the main results -- including uniqueness, a priori estimates, and boundary trace/condition results.
+We also state the existence result from \cite{AlEnJaMa23b}.